octoxio/OctoX/README.md

 # OctoX - The missing navigator of GitHub

-OctoX is a browser extension for GitHub.
-It lets you navigate GitHub files, issues, pull requests, and notifications quickly on the same browser window.
+OctoX is a browser extension for navigating GitHub.
+It adds a sidebar to let you navigate GitHub files, issues, pull requests, and notifications quickly on the same browser window.

 No longer having to open too many tabs!
 Your files, issues, and notifications are only a single click away!